-Astoria has been a multicultural and multilingual neighborhood of single-family and low-rise residences and small businesses for generations.
-However, thanks mainly to its proximity to Manhattan, it has also experienced several years of transformation and gentrification.
+For generations, Astoria has been a multicultural and multilingual neighborhood of single-family and low-rise residences and small businesses.
+However, thanks largely to its proximity to Manhattan, it has also experienced several years of transformation and gentrification.
 Given the current affordable housing crisis, Astoria, with its easy access to Manhattan and diversity of cultures and commerce, continues to evolve into one of the more desirable residential areas in New York City.

 For example, in November 2022, the New York City Council approved a massive \$2 billion housing development known as Innovation Queens.
 It will span five city blocks and add more than 3,000 homes to Astoria.
-Approval, however, was subject to controversy.
+Approval, however, was not without controversy.
 Housing advocates and community activists opposed the project because they believed it did balance the critical need for housing against neighborhood concerns of affordability and gentrification that are forcing lower-income Astoria residents to move elsewhere.
-Nevertheless, the Council approved the project after the developer agreed to designate 1,400 as affordable units.
+The Council approved the project after the developer agreed to designate 1,400 as affordable units.